SamsungSDSCloud/terraform-provider-samsungcloudplatformv2/docs/resources/ske_cluster.md

 - `private_endpoint_access_control_resources` (Attributes List) PrivateEndpointAccessControlResources (see [below for nested schema](#nestedatt--private_endpoint_access_control_resources))
 - `public_endpoint_access_control_ip` (String) PublicEndpointAccessControlIp
 - `region` (String) Region
-- `security_group_id_list` (List of String) SecurityGroupIdList
 - `tags` (Map of String) A map of key-value pairs representing tags for the resource.
   - Keys must be a maximum of 128 characters.
   - Values must be a maximum of 256 characters.

 ### Read-Only